kaiquincy/kaiquincy/README.md

 | **Online Career Guidance Platform (.NET 8 + React)** | End-to-end career guidance system with authentication, API services, and structured backend logic. |
 | **Laravel Web Application** | Full-stack app with Blade templating, database migrations, and initial test coverage (PHPUnit). |

 > Live demos & detailed documentation will be added soon.
-Each project contains real commit history — no tutorial/paste code.

 ---

 ### What I'm looking for

 I'm currently preparing to **transition into the industry as a backend/full-stack developer**.
-I enjoy **working on backend logic, system design, scalable APIs, and solving real-world problems under time constraints** (just like hackathons).
+I enjoy **working on backend logic, system design, scalable APIs, and solving real-world problems under time constraints**.